aymankazi9/P2-Platypodes/templates/altdimension/WhoAreWe.md

 ## Karam Alshaikh (Frontend Developer)
 * My work is based around frontend aesthetics like color and page formatting, specifically with using inline and internal CSS.
 * I am also familar with the setting up with some of the backend stuff like the app.routes.
 * Along with my scrum team, I utilize scrum boards to better navigate who and what are the people doing for a certain time period.

-* I am compotent in building a Python/Flask web server.

-* I have an understanding of jinja and when to use certain variables related to it.

-* I have basic knowledge of Python and know how to utilize components like a list, dictionaries, classes, etc.

 --------